Vector2

 > c-v2 c (1, 2) / (5, 4, 1, 2)

-Vectors cannot be on the right side of the '/' operator.
+Vectors cannot be on the right side of the '/' operator.a % b

 > c-v2 c 8 % 2